 These rules are inclusive of both Federal as well as State rules which will directly or indirectly affect the drivers operating CMV’s in any state.
-Below are some of the essential rules and guidelines which one needs to know of:
+Below are some of the essential rules and guidelines that one needs to know of:

 - At any given time the CDL driver cannot have more than one license whether you or not you are applying in 2 different states.
-In case you violate this rule, you may be penalized with $5,000 or may be jailed or lead to a situation where DMV may cancel your California driver’s license.
+In case you violate this rule, you may be penalized with $5,000 or maybe jailed or lead to a situation where DMV may cancel your California driver’s license.

 - You should also inform the employer about your violations within 30 days of the incident.
 This holds true for any kind of vehicle.

-- The employer should be given all the information on the 10 year history of your driving jobs previously held.
+- The employer should be given all the information on the 10-year history of your driving jobs previously held.
 This will have to be done when you are applying for the commercial driving job.